jvalegre/robert/README.md

 ## License
 ROBERT is freely available under an [MIT](https://opensource.org/licenses/MIT) License

+## Special acknowledgements
+J.V.A.R. - The acronym ROBERT is dedicated to Prof. ROBERT Paton, who was a mentor to me throughout my years at Colorado State University and who introduced me to the field of cheminformatics.
+Cheers mate!

+D.D.G. - The style of the ROBERT_report.pdf file was created with the help of Oliver Lee (University of St Andrews, 2023).

 ## Reference
 If you use any of the ROBERT modules, please include this citation:
-* Robert v1.0, Alegre-Requena, J. V.; Dalmau, D. 2023. https://github.com/jvalegre/robert.
+* ROBERT v1.0, Alegre-Requena, J. V.; Dalmau, D. 2023. https://github.com/jvalegre/robert.

 Additionally, please include the corresponding reference for Scikit-learn and SHAP:
 * Pedregosa et al., Scikit-learn: Machine Learning in Python, J. Mach.
 Learn.
 Res.
 2011, 12, 2825-2830.